 The federal Fair Housing Acts apply to all aspects of the landlord-tenant relationship.
 A landlord may not:

-Federal antidiscrimination laws are admininstered by the Department of Housing and Urban Development (HUD).
+Federal antidiscrimination laws are admininstered by the Department of Housing and Urban Development (HUD) and you can file a fair housing complaint there.
 If you want to read the text of federal discrimination law, see 42 United States Code Sections 3601-3619 and 3631.
-Find these by going to Nolo's Law and Legal Resarch section.
+Find federal laws by going to the Library of Congress's legal research site.

 Overt discrimination against persons of a certain race or religion (“No blacks allowed”) is unusual but, incredibly, does still occur.
 Far more common is subtle discrimination that is accomplished by indirect methods.
 For example, the landlord who turns away every black applicant is discriminating just as much as the one who announces that none need apply.
 And an apartment ad that says “safe Christian community” violates federal law, since applicants might reasonably conclude that Christians are preferred as tenants.